KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Enable opentype features related to capitals, such as small caps.

+Normal
+    Don't use any particular capitals.
+Small Caps
+    Sets uppercase to small caps.
+Typically used for abbreviations.
+All Small Caps
+    Sets all text to small caps.
+Typically used for formal text.
+Petite Caps
+    Sets uppercase to petite caps.
+Alternative to small caps that is exactly the same as the x height.
+All Petite Caps
+    Sets all text to petite caps.
+Titling Caps
+    Sets uppercase to use titling caps.
+Titling caps frequently are larger and more dramatic, and best suited for headers instead of body text.
+Unicase
+    Enables the unicase feature.

 .. figure:: /images/text/opentype-caps.png

    Capital related opentype features in “EB Garamond” for small and petite caps, “Estonia” for Titling caps and in a custom comic font for unicase features.